JuliaSmoothOptimizers/Krylov.jl/paper/paper.md

 ##  Largest collection of Krylov processes and methods

-Krylov.jl aims to provide a unified interface for the largest collection of Krylov processes and methods, all programming languages taken together, with six and thirty-three implementations, respectively:
+Krylov.jl aims to provide a user-friendly and unified interface for the largest collection of Krylov processes and methods, all programming languages taken together, with six and thirty-three implementations, respectively:

 - \textbf{Krylov processes}: \textsc{Arnoldi}, \textsc{Golub-Kahan}, \textsc{Hermitian Lanczos}, \textsc{Montoison-Orban}, \textsc{Non-Hermitian Lanczos},  \textsc{Saunders-Simon-Yip};
 - \textbf{Krylov methods}: \textsc{Bicgstab}, \textsc{Bilq}, \textsc{Bilqr}, \textsc{Cg}, \textsc{Cg-lanczos}, \textsc{Cg-lanczos-shift}, \textsc{Cgls}, \textsc{Cgne}, \textsc{Cgs}, \textsc{Cr}, \textsc{Craig}, \textsc{Craigmr}, \textsc{Crls}, \textsc{Crmr}, \textsc{Diom}, \textsc{Dqgmres}, \textsc{Fgmres}, \textsc{Fom}, \textsc{Gmres}, \textsc{Gpmr}, \textsc{Lnlq}, \textsc{Lslq}, \textsc{Lsmr}, \textsc{Lsqr}, \textsc{Minres}, \textsc{Minres-qlp}, \textsc{Qmr}, \textsc{Symmlq}, \textsc{Tricg}, \textsc{Trilqr}, \textsc{Trimr}, \textsc{Usymlq}, \textsc{Usymqr}.

+Hence Krylov.jl is a suitable toolbox for easily comparing existing methods with each other as well as new ones.
 MATLAB [@MATLAB] and PETSc [@petsc] have eleven and eighteen distinct Krylov methods, respectively.
 Note that we only consider the number of Krylov methods that generate different iterates without preconditioning.
-Variants with preconditioning are not counted except it is a flexible one such as \textsc{Fgmres}.
+Variants with preconditioning are not counted except if it is a flexible one such as \textsc{Fgmres}.

 Some processes and methods are not available elsewhere and are the product of our own research.
 References for each process and method are available in the extensive [documentation](https://juliasmoothoptimizers.github.io/Krylov.jl/stable/).